Showing Films in American Spaces

 No. There is no limit to the number of screenings post can organize.
 Posts may also screen the same film without a limit to the number of screenings.

 Films available on home video, DVD or via a streaming format are permissible for screening purposes.
 All films must be legally sourced.
-Home videos and DVDs must be purchased from a legal vendor, whether they be from a brick and mortar location or online.
-Films streamed or downloaded must be done through legally recognized sources such as Amazon Prime, Hulu, iTunes, Netflix, etc. If a post decides to stream a film, the streaming provider must have a legally recognized presence in that country.
+Home videos and DVDs must be purchased from a legal vendor, whether they be from a brick-and-mortar location or online.
+Films streamed or downloaded must be done through legally recognized sources such as Amazon Prime, iTunes, Netflix, etc. If a post decides to stream a film, the streaming provider must have a legally recognized presence in that country.
 If a post wishes to stream a film from a provider that does not have a legal presence to operate within the country, employing the use of a virtual private network (VPN), or any other device to evade geo-blocking, is in violation of the MPLC agreement.

 No. Edited copies, such as airplane version of films, are not covered by the MPLC agreement.